 - Consider a broad range of subjects, in doing so we hope that you will develop a wide range of skills.
-Since most students will change their minds about a career several times before leaving school and is likely to have a number of careers in their lives; the general aim is to avoid too much specialisation at this stage. - $\cdot$ Choose subjects that you enjoy and are good at and meet any future requirements that can reasonably be anticipated. - $\cdot$ Consider your current performance in a subject and how it might affect your future progress. $\cdot$ - · Don't let your friends' choices influence yours. - Research information about options choices (for example, on the internet); find out what you will study, how lessons are taught and how the subject is assessed. - $\cdot$ Don't choose a subject just because you like the teacher this year; you might not have the same teacher at KS4. - Discuss your ideas with your parents/carers, subject teachers, Form Tutor, Progress Leader, or our careers advisors, Mr Hughes or Miss Thomas (Assistant Head Teacher).
+Since most students will change their minds about a career several times before leaving school and is likely to have several careers in their lives; the general aim is to avoid too much specialisation at this stage. - Choose subjects that you enjoy and are good at and meet any future requirements that can reasonably be anticipated. - · Consider your current performance in a subject and how it might affect your future progress. - · Don't let your friends' choices influence yours. - Research information about options choices (for example, on the internet); find out what you will study, how lessons are taught and how the subject is assessed. - Don't choose a subject just because you like the teacher this year; you might not have the same teacher at KS4. - Discuss your ideas with your parents/carers, subject teachers, Form Tutor, Progress Leader, or Mr Hughes or Miss Thomas (Assistant Head Teacher).